Shafahid/AI-Medical-Chatbot/README.md

 ## Run the Chatbot

-Now that all the dependencies are installed and the environment is set up, it's time to launch the chatbot!

 ### Run the Streamlit App

 To start the chatbot, run the following command in your terminal: